Syed Abdul Karim Tunda: Role in terrorism

 After being indoctrinated by Pakistan's Inter-Services Intelligence (ISI) in the 1980s, Tunda became a jihadi at the age of 40.
 After allegedly masterminding 1993 Mumbai serial blasts, in 1994, he fled to Bangladesh where he taught making bombs to jihadi elements and in 1998, he acted as 'mentor' to give training to younger generation of Lashkar operatives in terror camps in Pakistan.
 In 1994, Tunda's name surfaced in Chhattisgarh Express bomb blast near Ghaziabad railway station that claimed 19 lives.

-In 1994, it is said that Delhi Police and the intelligence bureau also raided Ashok Nagar area after receiving a tip-off from sources.
-But Tunda managed to escape before being nabbed.
-But, security agencies found explosives, detonators, Pak made weapons and objectionable documents written in Urdu from his hideout in huge quantity.
+In 1994, Delhi Police and the intelligence bureau raided a home in the Ashok Nagar area after receiving a tip-off from sources but Tunda managed to escape before being nabbed.
+Security agencies found explosives, detonators, Pak made weapons and objectionable documents written in Urdu from his hideout in huge quantity.
 In 1996, an Interpol Red Corner notice was issued against Tunda.
 In 1997, after returning to India, he was involved in a bomb blast that took place near Punjabi Bagh in west Delhi in a Blueline bus that killed at least four people and injured around 24 people.
 It is believed that he died in a blast in Bangladesh in 2000 but Abdul Razzaq, an LeT operative arrested by the Delhi police in 2005, revealed about his presence in Pakistan.

 Tunda's name was on number 15 in a dossier of "most wanted terrorists" that India handed over to Pakistan after 26/11 Mumbai terror attacks.
 He is also believed to be guiding the banned Students Islamic Movement of India (SIMI), which later turned into Indian Mujahideen.
 Besides that, he was planning to 'recruit' Rohingyas from Myanmar to target Buddhists there.

-He had also tried to carry out serial explosions in the national capital Delhi, just before the Commonwealth Games in 2010, but the plan was foiled as his accomplices were arrested.
-According to reports, it has emerged that Tunda aims at carrying out blasts at crowded places and inflict maximum casualties.
-A close aide of underworld don Dawood Ibrahim, Jamaat-ud-Dawa chief Hafiz Mohammad Saeed and top LeT commander Zaki-ur-Rehman Lakhvi, an "expert bomb maker", Tunda is accused of masterminding over 40 cases of bomb blasts in Mumbai, Delhi, Uttar Pradesh, Haryana, Punjab, Hyderabad and Surat.
-70-year-old Tunda is one of the prized catch by the Delhi police in the war against terror, who took shelter in various countries after fleeing India 20 years back.
-He also had a major hand in spreading Laskhar-e-Taiba's network outside Jammu and Kashmir.
+He had tried to carry out serial explosions in Delhi just before the Commonwealth Games in 2010 but the plan was foiled as his accomplices were arrested.
+According to reports, it emerged that Tunda aims at carrying out blasts at crowded places and inflict maximum casualties.
+A close aide of underworld don Dawood Ibrahim, Jamaat-ud-Dawa chief Hafiz Mohammad Saeed and top LeT commander Zaki-ur-Rehman Lakhvi, an "expert bomb maker", Tunda was accused of masterminding over 40 cases of bomb blasts in Mumbai, Delhi, Uttar Pradesh, Haryana, Punjab, Hyderabad and Surat.
+Tunda was a prized catch by the Delhi police in the war against terror, who took shelter in various countries after fleeing India 20 years back.
+He had a major hand in spreading Laskhar-e-Taiba's network outside Jammu and Kashmir.